Challenging the Boundaries of Reasoning: An Olympiad-Level Math Benchmark for Large Language Models: Benchmark Construction

 \subsection{Bilingual Extension}

-{Originating from Chinese-language problems, the OlymMATH benchmark includes both original Chinese and translated English versions for comprehensive bilingual evaluation.
-Our LLM-based translation pipeline first uses Claude Sonnet 3.7 for initial English translations, which are then iteratively refined with GPT-4o.
-Finally, a crucial human verification stage by two expert annotators ensures mathematical accuracy, rigor, and linguistic fluency.
-These resulting parallel sets, \textbf{OlymMATH-EN} (English) and \textbf{OlymMATH-ZH} (Chinese) (see Figure \ref{fig:splash}), facilitate systematic comparison of cross-lingual reasoning, with their union denoted as \textbf{OlymMATH} (full set).}
+{Originating from Chinese-language problems, OlymMATH provides both original Chinese and translated English versions for bilingual evaluation.
+Our translation pipeline employs Claude Sonnet 3.7~\cite{claude3.7} for initial translation, iterative refinement with GPT-4o~\cite{openai2024gpt4ocard}, and human verification by two expert annotators to ensure mathematical accuracy and linguistic fluency.
+OlymMATH-LEAN similarly provides bilingual natural language statements alongside Lean formalizations, supporting research in multilingual reasoning and informal-formal translation.}